Australian van conversions: lessons & tips for your build!

 Magnetic window blinds with insulation sandwiched within are a must.
 They also give you a bit of privacy and block out the light.

 If you don’t know how to sew (and your mum can’t help you) there are a few small businesses that sell custom made blinds.
 Fair warning, a lot of labour goes into these, so they are a tad ‘spenny.
+Easily worth it in my books, but you and your wallet can be the judge of that.

 Subfloor / Underlay